Meet The Dwarfs

 Read my online article on Makemake from the Nov./Dec.
 2014 issue of the Astrological Journal, which reveals some shocking and surprising sides to this odd little giant at the edge of Kuiper space.
 Finally understand Dali, Hitchcock, and even Benjamin Franklin!
 MAKEMAKE EPHEMERIS

-HAUMEA - Fourth (or fifth; see next entry) largest Dwarf Planet in the Kuiper Belt, with two known moons, Hi'iaka and Namaka.
+HAUMEA - Fourth largest Dwarf Planet in the Kuiper Belt, with two known moons, Hi'iaka and Namaka.
 Haumea is very elongated (1,920 x 1,540 x 990 km) and shaped somewhat like a football, due to a cataclysmic impact it suffered long ago which blasted material off its surface, creating the group of smaller Kuipers called the Haumea Collisional family (or Haumeids).
 Haumea has never been the same since!

 This damaged yet still formidable Dwarf Planet brings life and death, change and transformation.
 I explain more in this e-newsletter piece written for the National Council for Geocosmic Research (NCGR), Pluto & Haumea.
 You need to know Haumea!
 HAUMEA EPHEMERIS

-If you persure my "plog" articles, you'll see OR10 represented as a "weeping heart" icon, as the Big Softie appears in charts of those who tender great compassion and sensitivity toward others (positive aspects).
-Its dark side is to woefully lack any compassion (e.g., Norway massacre killer Anders Breivik has natal Sun-Mars-Merc stellium conjunct OR10), or to be hyper-sensitive (e.g., the anti-social actress Garbo, Sun sq.
-OR10, really disliked going out because of very sensitive hearing, and often wore earplugs).
-OR10 has its own chapter in More Plutos, complete with many examples.
-2007 OR10 EPHEMERIS
+If you peruse my "plog" articles, you'll see Gonggong/OR10 represented as a "weeping heart" icon, as the Big Softie appears in charts of those who tender great compassion and sensitivity toward others (positive aspects).
+Its dark side is to woefully lack any compassion (e.g., Norway massacre killer Anders Breivik has natal Sun-Mars-Merc stellium conjunct Gonggong), or to be hyper-sensitive (e.g., the anti-social actress Garbo, Sun sq.
+Gonggong, really disliked going out because of very sensitive hearing, and often wore earplugs).
+Gonggong/OR10 has its own chapter in More Plutos, complete with many examples.
+GONGGONG EPHEMERIS

 QUAOAR - Another big fella, estimated to be 1105-1115 km through the waist.
 Quaoar has one moon called Weywot.
 "Wait, what?"
 Yes, Weywot.
 "Wait, what???"

-Wait, I will tell you what: finding Quaoar prominently placed in a chart clues you that the person is a gambler, a player, someone who takes risks.
-Whether enjoying sports, entertaining (especially singing or dancing), or pulling a sensational prank, Quaoar-aspected natives want to play, and in effect, create a new reality for themselves and others.
+Wait, I will tell you what: finding Quaoar prominently placed in a chart clues you that the person is a gambler, a player, someone who takes risks and experiments.
+Whether enjoying sports, entertaining (especially singing or dancing), testing a new theory or formula, or pulling a sensational prank, Quaoar-aspected natives want to play with people and things, and in effect, create a new reality for themselves and others.
 This trait can be a good or bad thing, depending on the person's level of selfishness (or selflessness).
 Examples of Quaoar's influence are mentioned in the "plog" articles and in its chapter in More Plutos.
 QUAOAR EPHEMERIS

 - SEDNA - This planetoid is around 1000 km in size and has such an oblong orbit that it takes 11,400 years to orbit our sun!
 Sedna is approaching perihelion (closest approach) in the coming years, and is actually traveling faster along the ecliptic than Eris (which is around aphelion or its farthest distance from the sun).